PostgREST/postgrest-docs/docs/how-tos/working-with-postgresql-data-types.rst

     }
   ]

 But what if, for any reason, you need to cast the ``today`` special value to a timezone different from the server.
-That would mean using the ``AT TIME ZONE`` construct, which can't be done directly in PostgREST, so your best bet would be to create a view, a :ref:`function <s_procs>` or :ref:`computed columns <computed_cols>`.
+There is no way to do this using PostgreSQL text representation, the only alternative would be to use the ``AT TIME ZONE`` construct, so your best bet would be to create a view, a :ref:`function <s_procs>` or :ref:`computed columns <computed_cols>`.
 Let's use the last one for the next example:

 .. code-block:: postgres